Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Director and parent company liability

 Under what circumstances can a director or parent company be held liable for a company’s insolvency?

 In cases of fraudulent trading, the Companies Act grants the court the power to impose liability on the wrongdoer with no limitation for all or any of the debts or other liabilities of the company, as the court may direct.
 Fraudulent trading arises if, in the course of winding up a company, it appears that the business of the company has been carried out with the intention to defraud creditors of the company or creditors of any other person, or for any other fraudulent purpose.
 In such cases, the court may declare that any persons who were knowingly parties to the carrying on of the business in such manner be personally responsible, with no limitation of liability for all or any of the debts or other liabilities of the company, as the court may direct.
 The relevant provisions may be invoked against any person, including directors, shareholders or any other persons knowingly involved in the fraud.

 In cases of wrongful trading, directors (including shadow directors) of a company which goes into insolvent liquidation may be ordered to make a payment towards the company’s assets, as the court sees fit.
 The provisions on wrongful trading apply where “a director of the company knew, or ought to have known prior to the dissolution of the company that there was no reasonable prospect that the company would avoid being dissolved due to its insolvency”.

 Certain laws, such as the Income Tax Management Act, also impose personal liability on directors for certain debts which would in the normal course be due and payable by the company.

-With respect to the parent company, the general principle which flows from the notion of separate juridical personality is that the holding company is not liable for the acts of its subsidiaries.
+With respect to the group structures, the general principle which flows from the notion of separate juridical personality is that the holding company is not liable for the acts of its subsidiaries.
 However, there may be instances in which a holding company will incur liability on the basis of general principles of law and independently of the fact that a holding-subsidiary relationship exists.
 These include situations of:

 - liability in tort; and